CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 To submit and run jobs on Helmi you need to use the correct environment on LUMI.

 * First, run `module use /appl/local/quantum/modulefiles`
-* Second, depending on if you want to use the Qiskit or Circ environment, run
+* Second, depending on if you want to use the Qiskit or Cirq environment, run
 	* `module load helmi_qiskit` or
 	* `module load helmi_cirq`

-A set of Qiskit examples and scripts for guidance in using the LUMI-Helmi partition are available.
-[You can find these here](https://github.com/FiQCI/helmi-examples).

 <!--
 ## FAQ